cloudcampbd/cloudninja/README.md

 - [Amazon SageMaker](https://aws.amazon.com/sagemaker/) for end-to-end machine learning model development, training, evaluation, fine-tuning, and deployment.

 #### AI Frameworks and Tools
-- [Amazon OpenSearch (formerly Elasticsearch)](https://aws.amazon.com/opensearch/) for full-text search and analytics.
+- [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) for real-time search and analytics.
 - [Amazon CodeWhisperer](https://aws.amazon.com/code-whisperer/) for automated code review and suggestions.
 - [Amazon Bedrock](https://aws.amazon.com/bedrock/) foundation models (FMs) API service will be utilized during the project lifecycle.
   - Pre-training: Depending on our use case, we will choose from foundation models (FMs) that are pre-trained with vast corpora of data.
 If required, we will pre-train selected FMs with domain training data.